pondersource/peppol-php/invoice-ubl/src/README.md

 php -S localhost:8080
 ````

-### And run to see how UBL version 2.2 working with UBL version XSD
+### And run to see how ubl invoice work with XSD checking

 ````
 php -S localhost:8080/ubl-invoice.php